arislaode/boo-world/README.md

 6. **Like a Comment**: Show some love to a comment by using PATCH on `/comments/{id}/like`, where `{id}` is the comment's ID you want to like.

+7. **Filter Comment**: Show some love to a comment by using PATCH on `/comments/filter`, Returns a list of comments filtered by the specified personality type (ALL, Zodiac, Enneagram, MBTI).

 ## API Docs with Swagger

 You can find detailed documentation for our API at `http://localhost:4000/v1/api-docs`.
 This page has all the info you need to understand and use the API, including how to make requests and what responses to expect.